 Collectively speaking, minerals make up less than 5 % of the animal body1, however their functional importance in various physiological and metabolic functions is considerable.

 Trace mineral nutrition supports immunity, growth and reproduction in livestock2, and available forage, water and ingested soil are the primary source of such minerals.

-Although a mineral rich country, many parts of South Africa ironically find the soil and herbage deficient in certain important minerals such as copper, zinc, manganese and selenium1, resulting in the need for trace mineral supplementation in South African livestock.
+Although a mineral rich country, many parts of South Africa ironically find the soil and herbage deficient in certain important minerals such as copper, zinc, manganese and selenium1, resulting in the need for trace mineral supplementation in South African livestock seienium, resulting in the need for trace mineral supplementation in South African livestock.

 Mineral supplements available on the South African market come in different forms including premixes, free choice loose mineral mixes, mineral salt blocks, oral drenches and injectable preparations amongst others.
-Although all the above-mentioned methods of supplementation are widely accepted and practised, injectable supplements and the minerals they contain will be discussed here.
+Although all the abovementioned methods of supplementation are widely accepted and practised, injectable supplements and the minerals they contain will be discussed here.